Skip to content

 • have satisfied the daily living and/or mobility assessment for at least 3 months before claiming and be likely to satisfy the assessment for at least 9 months after claiming.*

-* These rules don't apply to children turning 16 who are terminally ill.
+* These rules don't apply to children turning 16 who are terminally ill (defined as having a possible life expectancy of 12 months or less).

 Special rules for terminally ill children

 Terminally ill children who turn 16 can continue to get DLA rather than PIP.
-A DLA award under the special rules for the terminally ill child will continue until the end of the existing award, or until your child is selected to claim PIP as part of the process of moving all remaining adult DLA claimants onto PIP.
+A DLA award under the special rules for the terminally ill child will continue until the end of the existing award.

-If your child is seriously ill and death is a possibility within 6 months, they will automatically qualify for the enhanced rate of the daily living component and they won’t have to take part in an assessment.
-If this applies to your child, ask their doctor for a DS1500 certificate and send this to the DWP after you have phoned to make a claim.
+If your child has a possible life expectancy of 12 months or less, they will automatically qualify for the enhanced rate of the daily living component and they won’t have to take part in a full assessment.
+They will usually also be awarded the mobility component after a quick telephone assessment.
+If this applies to your child, ask their doctor for an SR1 form and send this to the DWP.

 What can the money be used for?